Robert’s Hawaii Clean Care Safety Program

-Roberts Hawaii has created guidelines designed to slowly and safely restart the tour and transportation business.
-We have missed our guests but keeping our employees and guests safe, is and will always be, our core value.
-The guideline meets and is a combination of federal, state and local regulations.
-With shared responsibility, we will together be able to open Hawaii back up for our visitors by doing our part.
+Roberts Hawaii has created guidelines to slowly and safely restart the tour and transportation business.
+We’ve missed our guests, but keeping our employees and guests safe, is and will always be, our core value.
+These guidelines meet and are a combination of federal, state, and local regulations.
+With shared responsibility, together we’ll be able to open Hawaii back up for our visitors by doing our part.

 - Drivers will be wearing face masks when interacting with guests.

 - Guests are required to wear face mask that covers the mouth and nose.
 Young children unable to keep their face masks on or guests with a medical condition that prohibits the use of a face mask, will be exempt from the face mask policy.

 - On each vehicle, Roberts Hawaii has provided hand sanitizers readily available for all guests and we encourage all guests to use it.

 - Each guests will be required to provide First and Last name, email, cell phone number.
 Minors may use their guardian’s information.

 - Prior to vehicle arriving, guests should social distance using CDC guidelines of 6’ while waiting for vehicle.
 Do not congregate in crowds.

 - Drivers will call out names as Roberts Hawaii understands guests will be spread out.
 As guests’ names are called out, guest may approach driver WITH FACE MASK ON to check in and board to the rear of the vehicle.

 - Temperature Checks are mandatory prior to boarding.
 If guest has a temperature, it is a mandatory removal from the tour.

 - Boarding will be done from rear to front and seat assignments will be provided by driver.